-- 1. Write a letter, or a note, to your parents or caregivers. - Tell them what you value about them. - Explain what growing older means to you and how you feel about it. - Describe what you need from them as you become a teenager. - to handle disagreements in the future.
+- 1. Write a letter, or a note, to your parents or caregivers. - Tell them what you value about them. - · Explain what growing older means to you and how you feel about it. - Describe what you need from them as you become a teenager. - Make clear how you would like to handle disagreements in the future.